uditsangule/3Dlib/README.md

 # 3Dlib
-This repo is a Pointcloud , Mesh manipulations package for SceneRecon , ObjectDetection and PoseEstimation
+This repo is a Pointcloud , Mesh manipulations package for SceneRecon , ObjectDetection and PoseEstimation in ROS , python and C++